porrige51122/Pond/README.md

 ## Credits
-https://github.com/christopher4lis/canvas-boilerplate - Used as boilerplate code for WebPack http://agilerepose.weebly.com/water-ripple.html - Used to create the water effect in water.js
+https://github.com/christopher4lis/canvas-boilerplate - Used as boilerplate code for WebPack http://agilerepose.weebly.com/water-ripple.html - Used to create the water effect in water.js - Not used any more but still a great resource